Tutul-dhar/Django_Social_Media_Application/README.md

 - Username: tutul2Password: 143143aa

-- Superuser Account (if applicable):

-- Username: adminPassword: admin

 Setup and Installation Instructions

-Follow these steps to set up and run the application on your local system:
+Follow these steps to set up and run the application on local system:

 ### 1. Install Pipenv (if not installed)